nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/development/testing.md

     - `api.tests.abstract.api_permissions_viewset.APIPermissions` _Add, Change, Delete and View permission checks_

+- API Field Checks

+    _These test cases ensure that all of the specified fields are rendered as part of an API response_

+    - `api.tests.abstract.api_fields.APICommonFields` _Fields that should be part of ALL API responses_

+    - `api.tests.abstract.api_fields.APIModelFields` _Fields that should be part of ALL model API Responses.
+Includes `APICommonFields` test cases_

+    - `api.tests.abstract.api_fields.APITenancyObject` _Fields that should be part of ALL Tenancy Object model API Responses.
+Includes `APICommonFields` and `APIModelFields` test cases_

 ## Writing Tests

 We use class based tests.
 Each class will require a `setUpTestData` method for test setup.
 To furhter assist in the writing of tests, we have written the test cases for common items as an abstract class.
-You are advised to inherit from our test classes _(see above)_ as a strating point and extend from there.
+You are advised to inherit from our test classes _(see above)_ as a starting point and extend from there.

 Naming of test classes is in `CamelCase` in format `<Model Name><what's being tested>` for example the class name for device model history entry tests would be `DeviceHistory`.